bbauska/Coursera-Bootstrap/readme.md

 Now you will see many places where the Collapse kind of behavior is very well leveraged to show content.

-We\'ll revisit our navbar to look at the Collapse plugin in action, and then we\'ll also see an Accordion example next.
+We&apos;ll revisit our navbar to look at the Collapse plugin in action, and then we&apos;ll also see an Accordion example next.

-Going back to our web page, you\'ll recall that when we created the navbar in our web page for extra-small screens, the navbar was collapsed and then it was revealed when we clicked on the button here.
+Going back to our web page, you&apos;ll recall that when we created the navbar in our web page for extra-small screens, the navbar was collapsed and then it was revealed when we clicked on the button here.